ricardolima-xyz/easyjsonform/README.md

 ## Getting started

-1. First of all, download the latest version of the library, add the file to a folder in your project.
+1. First of all, download the latest version of the library, and add the file to a folder in your project.

 2. Add `easyjsonform.js` to your javascript code.